opus1993/pubrepo/content/post/BuiltToExecute/index.md

 Often there is a sense of, “I thought we already went through this.
 Why do it again?”

-The interactions go like this:

-*ML team:* We are going to build this for you.

-*Functional Business Unit:* Why?

-*ML Team:* It will improve things just like the first project did.

-*Functional Business Unit:* We stopped using that.
-It stopped working.

-*ML Team:* Why is this the first time we are hearing this?

-*Functional Business Unit:* You didn’t ask.
-You had already moved on to the next project.

 There is always a reluctance for business units to talk with senior leadership about failures.
 Who wants to be the one to tell the CTO that their shiny new project flopped?
 Messengers are told to adapt.

 Building a better machine learning team starts with maintaining neglected relationships and rebuilding the broken prototypes.
 Listen to the business' needs and how the first project came up short.
 The next machine learning project usually involves cleaning up the first one.